MunasheMuk2/streetwear-curated/README.md

 text

 Had to add absolute position in CSS to text I made float on the right on the first image as the text was going on top of image on larger screens

+Subscibe success page

+Had an issue centering the 'return to home' button for the sucess page with margin auto so ended up putting the button in a div and using text align - center